 Anger and How It Can Affect the Divorce Process

 Don’t let the legal system fuel your anger.
-You don’t want to get into an uncontrolled battle that drags out in the legal system and leaves you financially and emotionally drained.
-Anger is often perpetuated when you have to give up things like property which may mean a lot to you or if you have to prove your case to get spousal support, custody or child support.
+You don’t want to get enmeshed in a divorce case that drags out in the legal system leaving you financially and emotionally drained.
+Anger is often fueled when you feel that you have to give up things that may mean a lot to you or if you have to prove your case to get spousal support or child custody.

 The degree of emotional challenges that children experience during divorce directly correlates with the intensity of anger that parents express.
 Use this as a reminder to help keep anger in check.